-The first season of the show will have eight episodes, although writer/director/creator James Gunn is already teasing a second season.
+The first season of the show will have eight episodes, although writer/director/creator James Gunn has teased a second season.

 So far we know of three key Suicide Squad members joining the Peacemaker cast: John Cena himself as Christopher Smith / Peacemaker, Steve Agee as John Economos (one of Amanda Waller’s Suicide Squad aides) and Jennifer Holland as Emilia Harcourt (another part of the Suicide Squad logistics team).

 They’ll be joined by Danielle Brooks as co-lead Leota Adebayo, Robert Patrick as Peacemaker’s father Auggie Smith, and Freddie Stroma as Adrian Chase / Vigilante, who Arrow fans will be very familiar with.